samarthgr/100DaysOfML/Log.md

 **Today's Progress** : {Andrew Ng's fourth week} Started with Neural Networks theory and model representation.

 **Thoughts** : Neural network is synonym to brain functionality.

+## Day 5 : July 27 , 2018

+**Today's Progress** : {Andrew Ng's fourth week} Continuing with Neural Networks.
+Examples that illustrate how neural network is used to compute non-linear decision boundary's.